-Our financial condition and results of operations have varied and may continue to vary considerably from period to period.
-This was reflected in the quarter-to-quarter changes in our profitability and revenue in 2020 as a result of the COVID-19 pandemic.
-We cannot reliably predict our advertisers' future advertising spend or CPC levels or other strategic goals they hope to achieve through changes in bidding on our marketplace and, as a result, it is difficult for us to forecast advertiser demand, especially since our advertisers can and often do change their CPC bidding levels with little or no notice to us.
-Resulting changes in Referral Revenue, especially as a result of changes in CPC bidding levels by our largest advertisers, can result in our inability to reduce our Advertising Spend, particularly on television, quickly enough to respond to the change in revenue.
+Furthermore, any resulting changes in Referral Revenue, especially as a result of changes in CPC bidding levels by our largest advertisers, could result in our inability to reduce our Advertising Spend, particularly on television, quickly enough to respond to the change in revenue.
 As we spend the great majority of our revenue on advertising, such a failure to reduce Advertising Spend quickly enough can have, and has in the past had, a sudden and significant adverse effect on our profitability and results of operations.
 Any resulting inability to meet financial guidance that we may communicate to the market in the future may have a material adverse effect on our business, results of operations, financial condition and prospects.

-As a result of the COVID-19 pandemic, we may in the future experience an impairment of goodwill.
+As a result of the COVID-19 pandemic, we have experienced and may in the future experience an impairment of goodwill.

-As a result of the continued deterioration of our business due to the COVID-19 outbreak, we may need to record impairment charges in the future due to the long-term economic or financial impacts of the COVID-19 pandemic.
+As a result of the continued deterioration of our business due to the COVID-19 outbreak, we performed a goodwill impairment analysis during the first quarter of 2020, as a result of which we recorded an impairment charge of €207.6 million.
+While we have not recorded an impairment charge in 2021, we may record further impairment charges in the future due to the long-term economic or financial impacts of the COVID-19 pandemic on us and our advertisers.